 Here are some more “best practice” ideas that help many kids combat stress.

-As we mentioned in our last article, downtime is a crucial component of brain growth.
+Downtime is a crucial component of brain growth.
 It is a time when new information is integrated and consolidated into memories, contributing to personality and functional everyday skills.
-Keeping this in mind, don’t exhaust yourself trying to imitate the school-year schedule by maintaining the same level of intervention and learning time.
+Keeping this in mind, do not exhaust yourself trying to imitate the school-year schedule by maintaining the same level of intervention and learning time.
 Rushing from activity to activity can be a source of stress for both you and your child.
 Relax.

 – Visual Schedule

-A visual schedule is a way to post what’s to come so your child can mentally process upcoming transitions ahead of time.
+A visual schedule is a way to post what is coming up so your child can mentally process upcoming transitions ahead of time.
 Make a fun and creative month- or week-long poster and place it in a noticeable location.

 – Take a walk